shreyshah-06/Crypto-Stats-API/README.md

 This API is protected by the following mechanisms:

 ### 1. **API Key Authentication**:
 Access to the endpoints requires a valid API key, passed in the `x-api-key` header.
+*Currently, API key authentication is disabled for ease of accessibility and demonstration purposes.*

 ### 2. **Rate Limiting**:
 To prevent DDoS attacks, the API limits each IP to 100 requests every 15 minutes.